-Some limited consulting and contracting between U.S. firms and the UAE related to the UAE's proposed nuclear program has already taken place.
-In August 2008, Virginia's Thorium Power Ltd. signed two consulting and advisory services contracts related to the establishment of the Abu Dhabi-based Emirates Nuclear Energy Corporation (ENEC)12 and the planned UAE Federal Authority for Nuclear Regulation (FANR).
-In October 2008, ENEC announced that Colorado's CH2M Hill, Inc. was selected for a ten-year contract as the managing agent for the evaluation and design stage of the nuclear energy program.
+Dhabi-based Emirates Nuclear Energy Corporation (ENEC) and the FANR.
+In October 2008, ENEC announced that Colorado's CH2M Hill, Inc. was selected for a 10-year contract as the managing agent for the evaluation and design stage of the nuclear energy program.
 Pennsylvania-based Rizzo and Associates Inc., has been hired to survey potential nuclear plant sites in the UAE.
 The contracts were signed with the government of Abu Dhabi.